 Promoting strategy is about presenting your strategic plan in general and your strategies in particular to your stakeholders.
 Sometimes promoting is in person; other times it is in writing.
 Two attributes of promoting strategy influence the actions of the recipients: passion and preparedness.
 According to Chen, Yao, and Kotha, “passion is often critical to convince the targeted individuals to invest their money, time, and effort.”
 Preparedness is about “the content of the script . . . how well prepared one is is as important as how enthusiastic one is in predicting whether a script will be successful or not.”

 Your strategic plan may be enough for you relative to the cognitive aspects of promoting strategy.
-To fine tune a specific strategy quickly, consider building a case statement using questions suggested by Bernard Ross and Claire Segal:
+To fine-tune a specific strategy quickly, consider building a case statement using questions suggested by Bernard Ross and Claire Segal:

 What is the need?